 \subsection{Long Context in LLMs}

-Long context is crucial for models to incorporate long-term user data and behavior patterns.
-There has been extensive work to enable long context for LLMs.
-One line of work is to extend context window by remapping the positional encodings of the long context to the original window size \cite{chen2023extending, jin2024llm}, or by exposing relevant additional contexts available to a subset of attention layers \cite{tworkowski2023focused}.
-Another direction is to distill the information in the long context to fit in the existing window by using a separate retrieval model \cite{xu2023retrieval} or a memory bank \cite{wang2023augmenting} etc., or to compress the information by training special tokens \cite{ge2023context, mu2023learning, chevalier2023adapting}.
-Other approaches include modified attention computation \cite{ding2023longnet, liu2023ring, chen2023longlora} and linear attention frameworks such as structured state space models \cite{DBLP:conf/iclr/GuJTRR23, gu2023mamba, 10.1145/3530811}.
-Our method tackles long context by using a single token to represent each user event.
-The extracted representations align with the LLM text embedding space.
-Therefore, our model is compatible with existing LLM-based techniques and applications.
+Long context is crucial for models to incorporate long-term user data.
+Existing approaches for LLMs include extending the context window (e.g., via positional encodings remapping \cite{chen2023extending, jin2024llm} or by exposing relevant additional contexts available to a subset of attention layers \cite{tworkowski2023focused}), distill information from the long context (e.g., by using a separate retrieval model \cite{xu2023retrieval}, a memory bank \cite{wang2023augmenting}, or training special tokens \cite{ge2023context, mu2023learning, chevalier2023adapting}), modified attention computation \cite{ding2023longnet, liu2023ring, chen2023longlora}, and linear attention frameworks (e.g., structured state space models \cite{DBLP:conf/iclr/GuJTRR23, gu2023mamba, 10.1145/3530811}).
+Our method tackles long context by using a single token to represent each user event, which is compatible with existing long context techniques.